leanprover/lean4/src/lake/README.md

   IO.println s!"Hello, {hello}!"
 ```

-Lake also creates a basic `lakefile.lean` for the package along with a `lean-toolchain` file that contains the version string of the currently active Lean, which tells [`elan`](https://github.com/leanprover/elan) to use that Lean toolchain for the package.
+Lake also creates a basic `lakefile.lean` for the package along with a `lean-toolchain` file that contains the name of the Lean toolchain Lake belongs to, which tells [`elan`](https://github.com/leanprover/elan) to use that Lean toolchain for the package.

 **lakefile.lean**